swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

 All currently existing types in Swift are **copyable**, meaning it is possible to create multiple identical, interchangeable representations of any value of the type.
 However, copyable structs and enums are not a great model for unique resources.
-Classes on the other hand can represent a unique resource, since an object remains unique once initialized, and only references to the object get copied, but because those references are still copyable, classes always demand *shared ownership* of the resource.
-This imposes overhead in the form of heap allocation (since the overall lifetime of the object is indefinite) and reference counting (to keep track of the number of copies of the reference currently existing), and may complicate or introduce unsafety into the object's interface needing to account for multiple references to access it simultaneously.
+Classes by contrast *can* represent a unique resource, since an object has a unique identity once initialized, and only references to that unique object get copied.
+However, because the references to the object are still copyable, classes always demand *shared ownership* of the resource.
+This imposes overhead in the form of heap allocation (since the overall lifetime of the object is indefinite) and reference counting (to keep track of the number of co-owners currently accessing the object), and shared access often complicates or introduces unsafety or additional overhead into an object's APIs.
 Swift does not yet have a mechanism for defining types that represent unique resources with *unique ownership*.

 ## Proposed solution

 We propose to allow for `struct` and `enum` types to be declared with the `@noncopyable` attribute, which specifies that the declared type is *noncopyable*.
 Values of noncopyable type always have unique ownership, and can never be copied (at least, not using Swift's implicit copy mechanism).
-Since values of noncopyable structs and enums have unique identities, they can also have `deinit` declarations, like classes, that run automatically at the end of the unique instance's lifetime.
+Since values of noncopyable structs and enums have unique identities, they can also have `deinit` declarations, like classes, which run automatically at the end of the unique instance's lifetime.

-For example, a basic file handle type could be defined as:
+For example, a basic file descriptor type could be defined as:

 ```swift
 @noncopyable